 If your complaint is dismissed in its entirety, the Department of Homeland Security, Office of Civil Rights and Civil Liberties will issue a final agency decision to notify you in writing of the reason your claim is being dismissed.
 The dismissal is appealable to the EEOC.

 An EEO Investigator will be assigned to conduct the EEO investigation.
 You will be notified in writing of the issues accepted for investigation and the name of the investigator, who is authorized to conduct the investigation.
-In most instances, CBP’s EEO Investigators are full-time CBP employees assigned to the Office of Privacy and Diversity, Complaints Management and Investigations Group.
+In most instances, CBP’s EEO Investigators are full-time CBP employees assigned to the Privacy and Diversity Office, Complaints Management and Investigations Group.

 The EEO investigator reviews the complaint to determine if it meets the requirements for acceptance.
 If the claim is accepted, the assigned EEO Investigator will conduct the investigation within 180 calendar days from the filing date of the claim.
 The investigator serves as an unbiased fact gatherer identifying and securing information through interviews of witnesses and review of written records.
 This information is compiled into an investigative file which must be thorough enough to enable an appointed decision maker to make a final decision as to whether unlawful employment discrimination occurred with regard to the claims investigated.